+At the sale, the sheriff sells the home to the highest bidder.
+If no one bids an amount sufficient to cover the past-due amounts, including costs, the county may bid and purchase the home.
+(Ga.
+Code Ann. § 48-4-20).
 After the sale, the high bidder (the purchaser) gets a deed to the home, subject to your right of redemption (see below).
 (Ga.
 Code Ann. § 48-4-6, § 48-4-40).
-After the redemption period expires, the purchaser may foreclose the right of redemption, which bars anyone from redeeming.
+After the redemption period expires, the purchaser may foreclose the right of redemption (see below), which prevents anyone from redeeming.
 The purchaser then gets ownership of the home.

-The purchaser will automatically get title to the property four years after the date the tax deed was recorded if the property isn't redeemed—even if the purchaser doesn't formally foreclose the right of redemption.
+The purchaser will automatically get title to the property four years after the date the tax deed was recorded if the property isn't redeemed, even if the purchaser doesn't formally foreclose the right of redemption.
 (Ga.
 Code Ann. § 48-4-48).

 In Georgia, homeowners who lose their property to a tax sale get a 12-month redemption period afterward.
-During the redemption period, and up until the purchaser terminates the right of redemption by giving notice of the foreclosure, you may pay the purchase price, plus some additional amounts to redeem the home.
+Redeeming the property will prevent the purchaser from getting title to your property.
+To redeem, you have to pay the purchase price, plus some additional amounts.
 (Ga.
 Code Ann. § 48-4-40).